mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Even though TinyPilot doesn't require constant attention, my brain often forgets that.

 After my big launch, I couldn't sleep for two days.
-I mailed out all 13 devices to my customers, and I was terrified of the results.
+I mailed out all nine devices to my customers, and I was terrified of the results.
 I was the only person to ever test a TinyPilot.
 What if everyone got their devices, and none of them worked?
 What if there was some horrible bug that destroyed people's servers?

 After I got happy reports from customers, I relaxed and took pleasure in the success, but every few weeks, something new would pop up to worry me for days.
 A shipment of parts I needed got stuck in customs.
 A positive review drove a surge of customers that cleared out my inventory.
 I filled out an international invoice and worried that I did it incorrectly and would be sent to export jail.